Utah State vs. Wyoming NCAA Football Odds, Plays and Insights | November 20, 2021

 Wyoming Stats and Trends

-- Wyoming has three wins against the spread in 10 games this year.

-- This year, the Cowboys have one against the spread win in two games as an underdog of 5.5 points or more.

-- Wyoming's games this year have gone over the point total four times in nine opportunities (44.4%).
+- Wyoming's games this year have eclipsed the over/under four times in nine opportunities (44.4%).

 - When Wyoming scores more than 26.2 points, it is 2-0-1 against the spread and 3-0 overall.

-- When Wyoming churns out more than 397.7 yards, the team is 1-1 against the spread and 1-1 overall.
+- When Wyoming piles up more than 397.7 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Cowboys have turned the ball over one more time (16 total) than the Aggies have forced a turnover (15) this season.